django-leonardo/django-leonardo/README.rst

 Extensions
 ==========

-Leonardo provide bundled extensions, which provides pluggable advantages.
+Leonardo in default state using module loader which allows you to easy installation of new packages.

 All modules lives in `Package Index`_.